Air Creation Pixel: Design and development

 The Pixel was designed to comply with the Fédération Aéronautique Internationale microlight category, the US FAR 103 Ultralight Vehicles rules and the German 120 kg class.
 The aircraft has a standard empty weight of 95 kg.

 The aircraft design features a cable-braced hang glider-style high-wing, weight-shift controls, a single-seat open cockpit without a cockpit fairing, tricycle landing gear and a single engine in pusher configuration.

-The aircraft is made from bolted-together aluminum tubing, with its double surface wing covered in Dacron sailcloth.
+The aircraft is made from bolted-together aluminium tubing, with its double surface wing covered in Dacron sailcloth.
 Its 8.8 m span iFun 13 wing has an area of 13 m2, is supported by a single tube-type kingpost and uses an "A" frame weight-shift control bar.
 The powerplant is a single-cylinder, air-cooled, two-stroke, single-ignition 36 hp Polini Thor 250 engine.

 The aircraft has an empty weight of 95 kg and a gross weight of 250 kg, giving a useful load of 155 kg.
 With full fuel of 16 L the payload is 144 kg for pilot and baggage.

 A number of different wings can be fitted to the basic carriage, although the purpose-designed iFun 13 is standard.
 That wing is available as a "short pack" with optional rigid struts to facilitate hangar storage folded with the wing remaining on the trike carriage.
 The iFun 13 has a speed range of 41 to 110 km/h.

 The Pixel is available in the XC model, which includes a windshield, instrument panel, electric starter, hand throttle, canvas siding and baggage storage compartment.
 A pneumatic ballistic parachute is optional and adds 4 kg to the empty weight.